LouisJouret/Neural-Control-Invariance-Checker/README.md

 ```

 ## Examples
-Visit the tests/ directory in this repository for examples and demonstrations of how to use the package to analyze different controlled linear systems with neural network controllers.
+Visit the tests/test.py file for an inuitive example of how the package should be used.